 A complex system, working together

 The Minister of Health (with Cabinet and the government) develops policy for the health and disability sector and provides leadership.
-The Minister is supported by the Ministry of Health and its business units, and advised by the Ministry, the National Health Board, Health Workforce New Zealand and other ministerial advisory committees.
+The Minister is supported by the Ministry of Health and its business units, and advised by the Ministry, the strategic prioritisation function, Health Workforce New Zealand and other ministerial advisory committees.

 Most of the day-to-day business of the system, and around three quarters of the funding, is administered by district health boards (DHBs).
 DHBs plan, manage, provide and purchase health services for the population of their district to ensure services are arranged effectively and efficiently for all of New Zealand.
 This includes funding for primary care, hospital services, public health services, aged care services, and services provided by other non-government health providers including Māori and Pacific providers.